 No longer will marketing teams have to produce generic mass broadcast communications, spamming customers and prospects with untargeted, untimely and irrelevant messages.

 Instead they will know the best time to act and the most appropriate attention-grabbing content for each individual customer – generating personalised 1:1 emails, customised website experiences and hyper-personalised brand interactions at scale with laser-targeted relevance and pinpoint timing accuracy.

-How will AI feed Account Based Marketing in the future?
+How will artificial intelligence feed Account Based Marketing in the future?

-As AI collides with ABM the possibilities are immense.
+As artificial intelligence collides with ABM the possibilities are immense.